integralfx/MemTestHelper/DDR4 OC Guide.md

     AMD:
     * Getting GDM disabled and CR 1 stable can be pretty difficult but if you've come this far down the rabbit hole it's worth a shot.
     * If you can get GDM disabled and CR 1 stable without touching anything then you can skip this section.
+    * CR 1 becomes signficiantly harder to run the higher frequency goes.
+Oftentimes, increase CR to 2 can help you acheive higher frequencies.
+    * On AMD, Gear Down Mode will override Command Rate.
+For this reason, turning Gear Down Mode off in order to set CR 2 may be benefitial to overall stability

     1. Set the drive strengths to 60-20-20-24 and setup times to 63-63-63.
        * Drive strengths are ClkDrvStr, AddrCmdDrvStr, CsOdtDrvStr and CkeDrvStr.
        * Setup times are AddrCmdSetup, CsOdtSetup and CkeSetup.